Skip to content

 Template Strings

-Whistle provides a template string feature similar to ES6, allowing you to dynamically reference request information and apply it to rule configuration.
-The following template strings are supported:
+Whistle provides template string functionality similar to ES6, allowing you to dynamically reference request information and apply it to rule configurations.
+Supports the following template string types:

 txt